 Taking shots when you are too Close to the Subject

-One of the most common reasons for the DSLR camera’s autofocus to fail is because you are standing too close to the subject.
-It can be difficult for the autofocus to achieve a sharp result when you are very close (unless you are using a macro lens).
+One of the most common reasons for the DSLR camera’s autofocus to fail is that you are standing too close to the subject.
+It can be difficult for autofocus to achieve a sharp result when you are very close (unless you are using a macro lens).
 It depends on the type of your DSLR lens.
 All lenses dictate a specific ‘minimum focusing distance’ that tells you exactly how close in proximity you can be to your subject.
 The solution is quite easy, try to move farther back from the subject.

 Low Light Makes for Tough Focusing Conditions

 When shooting in low light, you may have autofocus problems.
-Even when your camera has an AF assist lamp built-in.
+Even when your camera has an AF assist lamp built in.
 However, even if you have it switched on, it can only be used for stationary subjects and it only works for close subjects within 15-20 feet.
 Try holding down the shutter button halfway to allow the DSLR camera to have enough time to pre-focus on the subject when shooting in low light.
 You can also use an external flash to get the right focus.